jameskaupert/learning-stuff/aws-ccp-exampro/10-compute.md

   - run code without provisioning/managing servers
   - upload small pieces of code, choose memory and how long function is allowed to run before timing out
   - charged based on the runtime of the serverless function rounded to the nearest 100ms

+### Higher Performance Computing Services

+The Nitro System = combination of dedicated hardware/lightweight hypervisor that enable faster innovation/enhanced security.
+All new EC2 instance types use Nitro system

+- Nitro cards = specialized cards for VPC, EBS, and Instance storage and controller card
+- Nitro security chips = integrated into motherboard, protecting hardware resources
+- Nitro hypervisor = lightweight hypervisor memory and CPU allocation - bare metal-like performance

+Baremetal Instance = instances you can launch with no hypervisor so you can run workloads directly on the hardware for maximum performance and control.
+M5 and R5 instances are bare metal

+Bottlerocket = Linux-based open-source OS that is purpose-built by AWS for running containers on VMs or bare metal hosts

+High Performance Computing (HPC) = a cluster of hundreds of thousands of servers with fast connections between them, each with the purpose of boosting computing capacity

+- ie: a supercomputer to perform computation problems too large to run on standard computers or that would take too long

+AWS ParallelCluster = AWS-supported open-source cluster management tool.
+Makes it easy to deploy and manage HPC clusters on AWS